 In both cases there was a good effect of deep brain stimulation on motor disability, but also on Dopamine Dysregulation Syndrome and related behavior characteristics.
 They both underwent bilateral subthalamic nucleus deep brain stimulation.
 The other case report was about a man with severe agoraphobia with panic attacks, secondary depressive disorder, and alcohol dependency.
 After bilateral deep brain stimulation of the nucleus accumbens the substance abuse disappeared.
 The nucleus accumbens is part of the “addictive circuit” in the brain.

-Psychosurgery for the treatment of addiction has been done and published.
+Psychosurgery for the Newport Beach Addiction Treatment has been done and published.
 Never in randomized controlled trials and the procedure is irreversible.